 Now, write down all the things you saw in the room that are blue.

 The point is we find what we seek.
-And investors do the same thing.
-If they have a preconceived notion about you and the investment they’ll look for ways to validate that.
+And those who provide real estate investment capital do the same thing.
+If they have a preconceived notion about you and the investment, they’ll look for ways to validate that.
 So, the key is to establish a solid personal connection with them.

 Related: The Secrets to Starting a Relationship with Someone You Don’t Know